Fall in Love with Yours Truly by Abby Jimenez

 Genuine and relatable characters are a staple in Abby Jimenez’s books.
 With Brianna and Jacob, we are introduced to two imperfect individuals who treat each other with such tenderness that it’s no surprise that their friendship blossoms into something more.

-Both of them have insecurities that drive the story forward well, but my favorite aspect of their relationship is the small, intimate gestures they sharedwith each other.
+Both of them have insecurities that drive the story forward well, but my favorite aspect of their relationship was the small, intimate gestures that they shared with each other.

 Jacob